lvperasolo/A-Dataset-of-Public-Procurement-Auction-Results-from-Brazil-s-ComprasNet-Platform-from-2003-to-2023/README.md

 ---
 ## Contact
-For any inquiries regarding the dataset, code, project feedback or other requests, feel free to reach out to me at my [email](lucas.vicentim-perasolo@tum.de).
+For any inquiries regarding the dataset, code, project feedback .or other requests, feel free to reach out to me at my [email](lucas.vicentim-perasolo@tum.de).
 I will do my best to get back to you in time.